AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variable-levels.md

 Use the following options to prevent a variable from being seen or inherited:

 - `--inheritable false`—disables inheritance for child environments.
 This is useful for setting production-only values on the `master` branch and allowing all other environments to use a project-level variable of the same name.
-- `--sensitive true`—marks the variable as _non-readable_ in the Cloud Console.
+- `--sensitive true`—marks the variable as _non-readable_ in the [!DNL Cloud Console].
 You cannot view the variable in the user interface; however, you can view the variable from the application container, like any other variable.

 The following demonstrates a specific case for preventing a variable from being seen or inherited.
 You can only specify these options in the CLI.
 This case does not pertain to all available environment variables.